ijnekenamay/Euro_Scoppy/README.md

 !!!!!!! note !!!!!!!!
 - I had long forgotten about this project.
 I finished the test build and verified that it works fine, but then I remembered I needed another oscilloscope for calibration and threw it away.
 Nothing wrong with just looking at the waveform shape.
 Enjoy.
+- Be sure to use a cable with “OTG” function.
+This is also shown in the Scoppy reference.
 - Payment for the "Scoppy" application is required to use the two channels.
 - This project is ongoing.